 For more serious cases we offer semi custom made insoles designed specifically for work boots that a podiatrist may customise for specific patients.
-Please contact us on 1300 668 466 or email@example.com to find out more about the ErgoPad Work h and x
+You may book a video consultation or contact us on 1300 668 466 or firstname.lastname@example.org to find out more about the ErgoPad Work h and x

 Do you have private health?
 Most private health extras will cover Bauerfeind Products, check to see if yours is included.
 Bauerfeind Private Health Insurance Enquiry.